Underfloor Heat Storage

 Underfloor heat storage systems are installed before the cement slab is poured during construction.
 The system is buried in a bed of sand to create a heat reservoir beneath your home, business, garage, or other building.
 Radiant heat is distributed evenly from every square foot of the floor, keeping air temperature constant and comfortable even on the coldest winter days.

 Properly designed systems can store adequate heat reserves to meet space-heating requirements for many hours.
-That makes this a great technology to take advantage of one of our low off-peak rates because spaces stay comfortable during peak energy-control periods.
+This technology works great on one of our low off-peak rates because spaces stay comfortable during peak energy-control periods.

 - Electric panels or cables.
 In a fully electric system, electric cables or panels are buried 8 to 12 inches deep in a bed of sand and create a heat reservoir.

 - Hydronic heat storage.
 In-floor hydronic systems consist of an electric boiler or hydronic central-storage furnace that heats liquid that gets circulated through tubes embedded in sand to create a heat reservoir.

 Sizing is important